pluralsight/guides/in-review/big-data/data-stream-management-with-apache-kafka-streams/article.md

 Indeed, the Kafka Stream performs the load-balancing for us, perhaps a bit better than what we could have implemented at a lower abstraction level.

 > "So I'm working with a higher abstraction level and getting exactly-once message delivery guarantees?
-I’m 100% down!"
+Well ...
+I'm in!"

 Let’s observe how such code would like like, utilizing the Kafka Streams API.

 # Stream Message Consumers Code Sample

 In the below example you can see how a Kafka Stream is created with its source being the “PrintRequest” topic.

 After it's created, we are able to consume all messages as a key-value pair and process as we desire.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/7419e467-6c34-4ce9-ad3e-91c6769c7c69.png)